xaviermiles/covid-19-dashboard/README.md

 "app.R" runs "load data.R" to import the NZ Ministry of Health and John Hopkins University CSV datasets; then runs "ui.R" and "server.R" to construct the dashboard.

 Original purpose was to re-create a histogram I saw displaying Covid-19 NZ data (but using R/ggplot2 rather than Tableau) and to learn how to use Shiny dashboards.
 These original histograms are the DHB and Age stratified NZ tabs.
-Expanded on this to include global data.
+The global tab is to incoporate more data and to create more complicated UI/Shiny logic.

 **Future improvements:**
 - Implement the individual country panels.
 This will include more detailed information/visuals for the country.